 Very few post-secondary programs need mature students to have a high school diploma.
 Possession of a high school equivalency diploma does not guarantee admission to a post-secondary institution.
 Students who intend to enter a post-secondary institution must check the applicable admission requirements and plan their enrolment in academic upgrading courses.

 Achieving a high school diploma

 Students at NorQuest have several options to achieve a high school diploma credential.
-A student navigator can assist in determining the right diploma route for you:
+Contact the program area for equivalency diploma: